chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N) Time recursive solution

 - if root is null return null
-- we just need to swap the left and right children of each node recursively.we can use inbuilt swap function or impliment our own swap function.
+- we just need to swap the left and right children of each node recursively.we can use inbuilt swap function or implement our own swap function.
 - We can travel in preorder as well as postorder , both solutions are accepted.(here is preorder solution)

-### O(N) Time O(N) stack itterative solution
+### O(N) Time O(N) stack iterative solution

-- We use stack insteed of recursive stack.
+- We use stack instead of recursive stack.

 ---